 WD-40 - spray this in the chute and auger before you start, and after you are finished.
 It will help keep the snow from sticking to the inside of the auger housing and the chute.
 Spraying it in afterwards will help keep rust from spreading.
 Silicone spray works too but it's more expensive and I haven't been able to find it in bulk cans like you can with WD-40.

 The colder the better - When the temps get up to and over freezing most snow blowers don' t work for crap.
 The snow lumps up and sticks to everything and clogs the chute.
 If it stops snowing during the day and it has warmed up to near or above freezing (32F, 0C), if at all possible wait overnight and do it first thing in the morning when it has gotten below freezing again.
 The job will go much faster and easier.
 If you do have to blow snow when it has warmed, take smaller passes, like 1/2 to 1/3 of the width of the auger housing.
 And keep spraying the chute with WD-40.
+If the end of your driveway gets plowed in with snow that has road salt in it do that first.
+Two reasons to do this.
+One is that if it is going to be warming up while you are working the heavy, maybe slushy plowed stuff will be lighter and drier when you start than when you finish.
+The second is that once that is done you will only be running clean salt free snow thorugh your machine leaving it cleaner and cutting down on the rust build up (be sure to spray the auger and chute with WD-40 afterwards).

 It is not your imagination that your two stage snow blower blows snow farther to one side than the other.
 My old Toro/Wheelhorse blows snow like crazy to the right, and farts it out to the left.
 This is due to the direction that the second stage impeller spins.
 With mine to the right the impeller slings the snow in a nice arc up and out the chute.
 To the left and it slings it against the side of the chute and it bounces off and doesn't go anywhere near as far.
 If you're clearing a driveway where you can only throw snow to one side and the snow is really heavy, position your chute so it throws the snow the farthest.
 In my case it is to the right.
 I then position my machine at the left side of the driveway and blow about 12 feet.
 Then I back up and move one width right and blow again, repeating until I've cleared that section.
 I do this partly because it blows much farther to the right, and partly because it is so heavy and awkward to run in reverse for long sections (this is an old machine from 1973 made from welded iron plate - It's very heavy).